MicrosoftDocs/power-platform/power-platform/admin/create-database.md

     ![](./media/create-database/DB-Choose-options.png)

-## Create a database in the Entities pane of PowerApps
+## Create a database in the Entities pane of Power Apps
 1. On [powerapps.com](https://web.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc), expand the **Data** section and click or tap **Entities** in the left navigation pane.

 2. Click **Create Database** to create the database.